UoB-COMSM0110/2023-group-4/README.md

 ## 7. Process (15% ~750 words)

 Teamwork.
 How did you work together, what tools did you use.
 Did you have team roles?
 Reflection on how you worked together.
+We have meeting at least once a week.
+We update our progress regularly.

+Tools we used:
+1.Trello (Kanban board)-> to record our process;
+2.Google doc to take minutes and note down all the brainstorming;
+3.WhatsApp Group to connect with each other
+4.GitHub README page to updata each other'e thought and modify it at the end

+TEAM ROLE:
+(week 7)

 ## 8. Conclusion (10% ~500 words)